NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/agreements/_index.md

 ### Immutability rules

 - The `preservationAgreementId` on a Content access group is set at creation and cannot be changed.
 A content access group cannot move between preservation agreements.
 - If an IE needs to move between contracts, new content access groups must exist (or be created) under the target preservation agreement.
-The IE's `accessGroupId` is updated, and the change is documented as a PREMIS event.
+The IE's `accessGroupId` and `preservationAgreementId` are updated atomically, and the change is documented as a PREMIS event.

 > [!NOTE]
-> **Open question: direct IE-to-preservation-agreement link.** The IE reaches its preservation agreement only transitively through the content access group.
-A direct `preservationAgreementId` on the IE may be needed for PREMIS export (which allows multiple `linkingRightsStatementIdentifier` values) and for agreement-level queries.
+> **Two-layer rights on PREMIS export.** The IE carries a denormalized `preservationAgreementId` so that PREMIS export can link it to both rights statements (content access group and preservation agreement) without a join.
 See [DPS core data model](/docs/dps/data-model/).

 ## Clients as Agents